hpcugent/vsc_user_docs/mkdocs/docs/HPC/getting_started.md

     run.sh.e{{jobid}} should be empty (no errors or warnings).

 !!!
-Warning "Use correct jobid"
+Warning "Use your own job ID"

     Replace <b>{{jobid}}</b> with the jobid you got from the `qstat` command (see above) or simply look for added files in your current directory by running `ls`.